emad-elsaid/library/README.md

 - Install dependencies `bundle install`
 - Setup the database `rake db:setup`
 - Run the server `bundle exec ./main`

-# Sending emails

-- The `mail` service/script will run every hour
-- Emails are grouped into single message
-- `mail` uses ruby standard library SMTP module using the configuration in `.env`

 # Deployment